-You are required to review the information provided in this Statement and the disclosure statement provided by the CCP through which you may clear ETDs.
-Where we offer to facilitate indirect clearing services, and you are not an FCM, you will also need to confirm to us whether you intend to provide clearing services through us to your clients and inform us of your clients' choice of indirect client accounts in accordance with our instructions.
+You are required to review the information provided in this Statement and, as applicable, the separate clearing member disclosure statement and the disclosure statement provided by the CCP through which you may clear ETDs.
+Where we offer to facilitate the opening of segregated accounts at the clearing member level that comply with the Indirect Clearing RTS, you will also need to confirm to us your choice of indirect client accounts in accordance with our instructions.